 Holly Neighborhood, Austin, TX

-Fall 2020, Martin Haettasch's Advanced Studio
+Martin Haettasch's Advanced Studio

-Completed with Coleman Brink
+Completed with: Coleman Brink

 This project attempts to create a “missing middle” between dense apartments and traditional single-family homes, providing an alternative option for these residents and alleviating some of the intense demand for housing in the area.